ababic/django-cogwheels/docs/source/usage/implementing-a-python-module-setting.rst

     # search engine (e.g. Whoosh, Elasticsearch, PostgreSQL)
     PAGE_SEARCH_BACKEND = "yourapp.search.backends.whoosh"

-Users will override these settings by adding override values to their Django settings, like so:
+Users will override this setting by adding override values to their Django settings, like so:

 .. code-block:: python